LG Washer Leaking Water When Not in Use? It’s Almost Always the Water Valve

 How to Diagnose a Bad GE Refrigerator Control Board

-Listen for clicking.
+First, listen for clicking.
 A rapid clicking or relay-cycling sound that repeats every few seconds is a strong indicator.
 Check the compressor at the back bottom — if it’s clicking and stopping rather than running continuously, the board is likely failing.
-Check the evaporator fan — if completely silent while the fridge is on, the board may have lost the ability to power it.
-Check the display — a blank or flickering display is another sign of control board failure.
+Next, listen to the evaporator fan — if completely silent while the fridge is on, the board may have lost the ability to power it.
+Finally, look at the display — a blank or flickering display is another sign of control board failure.

 How to Replace the GE Refrigerator Control Board